 Some work has shown promise in identifying a genetic component to early-onset Alzheimer’s.
 Researchers have identified three genes–APP, PSEN1, and PSEN2–in which mutations are present in a relatively large proportion of early-onset Alzheimer’s patients.

-These mutations appear to cause overproduction of a protein called amyloid-beta peptide, which in turn seems to cause the development of plaques that interfere with neuron function in the brain.
-A mutation of the PSEN1 gene called the A431E or “Jalisco” mutation has been linked, through the research of Dr. John Ringman, to cases of early-onset Alzheimer’s in patients of Mexican descent, for example.
+These mutations appear to cause the overproduction of a protein called amyloid-beta peptide, which seems to cause the development of plaques that interfere with neuron function in the brain.
+Through Dr. John Ringman’s research, a mutation of the PSEN1 gene called the A431E or “Jalisco” mutation has been linked to cases of early-onset Alzheimer’s in patients of Mexican descent, for example.

 Other research has focused on detection, rather than prediction, of the early onset of the disease.
-This type of research attempts to develop diagnostic techniques to spot the disease as soon as possible and to develop treatments that may slow the progression of the disease.
+This research attempts to develop diagnostic techniques to spot the disease as soon as possible and develop treatments that may slow the disease’s progression.

 Dr. Reisa Sperling, Director of the Massachusetts Alzheimer’s Disease Research Center and Professor of Neurology at Harvard University, is currently conducting research using functional MRI (fMRI) and PET scanning technology to identify structural changes in the brain that accompany the earliest preclinical stages of the disease.
-Dr. Sperling is also leading a study of a new drug that may reduce amyloid levels in patients’ brains, and she is studying the effects of deep brain stimulation (DBS) in treating early-onset Alzheimer’s.
+Dr. Sperling is also leading a new drug study that may reduce amyloid levels in patients’ brains.
+She is studying the effects of deep brain stimulation (DBS) in treating early-onset Alzheimer’s.

-Dr. Paul Rosenberg, Lead Scientist at the Memory and Alzheimer’s Treatment Center of the Johns Hopkins School of Medicine, is also conducting research using PET scans to identify the earliest signs of Alzheimer’s disease.
+Dr. Paul Rosenberg, the Lead Scientist at the Memory and Alzheimer’s Treatment Center of the Johns Hopkins School of Medicine, is also conducting research using PET scans to identify the earliest signs of Alzheimer’s disease.
 Dr. Rosenberg’s goal is to find the links between Alzheimer’s, depression, and other disorders in the hope of reducing misdiagnoses.
-He also hopes to develop a more thorough understanding of the effects of amyloid in the brain, which may lead to effective treatments for the disease.
+He also hopes to develop a more thorough understanding of amyloid effects in the brain, which may lead to effective treatments for the disease.

 Preventing Early Onset Alzheimer’s